 Taking a GCSE in French or Spanish is a valuable qualification and will support students in further education as they will develop a range of Reading, Listening, Speaking & Writing skills.
 If you opt for a qualification in Modern Foreign Language (MFL) you will be assessed in the topics of Identity, Local Area & Holidays, Education & Work and the Environment.
 This is in addition to French (AQA) Spanish (AQA).
-About the subject

-What will I learn to do?
 You will study a range of themes building on topics that have already studied in years 7, 8 and 9.
 At GCSE we will study the themes of Identity, Local Area, School, Careers, Work & Aspirations and the Environment.

+Assessment

+There are 4 Exams (equally worth 25%)

+- Reading

+- Writing

+- Listening

+- Speaking

-What skills do I need? n/a Assessment There are 4 Exams (equally worth 25%) Reading Writing Listening Speaking Beyond year 11 A qualification in MFL is highly regarded by many of the top universities.
+A qualification in MFL is highly regarded by many of the top universities.
 It also a good qualification to lead on A-Levels as you develop a range of language skills.
 Learning another language also broadens your knowledge of other cultures and opens potential opportunities for work and careers in later life.